-If you’re planning an adventure in the European country of Portugal, and you don’t want your trip to consist of the same old stuff, like spending endless hours on the country’s tempting beaches or visiting the Mosteiro dos Jerónimos in Lisbon, you need to know about some of the country’s more unique and unusual attractions….
+If you’re planning an adventure in the European country of Portugal, and you don’t want your trip to consist of the same old stuff.
+Such as spending endless hours on the country’s tempting beaches or visiting the Mosteiro dos Jerónimos in Lisbon, then we have some top ideas for you, Here are some of the country’s more unique and unusual attractions.

 The Chapel of Bones located in Évora, is a small part of the Royal Church of St. Francis, which was constructed by a troupe of monks in the late 1500s.
 As you might have guessed by the name, this chapel is rather unusual in that it’s home to a whole lot of human bones.
 These are openly on display in the building and were moved here from nearby cemeteries that were taking up too much land.
 It was decided such a course of action was necessary and the bones were put on display by the monks to remind people of their mortality.
 Although it’s pretty eerie, the chapel is extremely beautiful.

 Visit the drowned village of Vilarinho da Furna

 This unique 2000+ year old village has been submerged underwater since 1972, after the construction of a dam that would flood some areas in the region to create hydroelectricity.
 Now when the dam water levels drop, it’s windows and doors mysteriously rise showing the remains of what used to be there.
 That means that you might not be able to see much during your trip, but you could visit a museum dedicated to the village, which is located nearby at São João do Campo, and which has ensured that its history, which is thought to date back to 1 A.D. is never forgotten.